Champion

 Global Activism and Diplomacy

 Beyond the ring, Ali was deeply involved in social issues.
-In 1990, he traveled to Iraq to negotiate the release of American hostages, demonstrating his commitment to peace and humanitarian efforts.
-Factvrse.
+In 1990, he traveled to Iraq to negotiate the release of American hostages, demonstrating his commitment to peace and humanitarian efforts. | Factvrse

 Fact #6